sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Measure PathItems](images/measurePathItems.png)

 ### Usage
-Select the path objects, run this script.
+Select the path objects, and run this script.

 ### Feature
-Group and color a measurements by path object.
+Group and color measurements by path object.
 Switch the dimension units according to the ruler units.

 ### Notes
-In complex shapes, a measurements may be displayed overlapping each other.
+In complex shapes, measurements may be displayed overlapping each other.
 Curves are not supported.

 ### Requirements